 When comparing the "A's of Genesis and Revelation, they both show us the granting of access to the tree of life.
-In the Genesis, "A", man had the choice to either eat from the tree of life, which is synonymous with trusting God...
+In "A," from the Genisis verse, the first humans had the choice to eat from the tree of life, synonymous with trusting God.

 Oh, taste and see that the Lord is good;